Wix Payments 2023: Should You Use It? Fees, Setup, and More

 Setup Fees: None

-Wix Payments doesn’t come with any setup fees, but you do need to be on one of Wix’s business plans to use it and accept payments through your site.
-Wix’s business plans start at $27 per month, with the Business Basic plan, and go up to $59 per month on the Business VIP plan.
+Wix Payments doesn’t come with any setup fees, but you do need to be on one of Wix’s paid plans to use it and accept payments through your site.
+Wix’s Core plan starts at $27 per month (when billed annually), and you can progress up to $32 per month on the Business plan to gain extra features.

-It’s also worth mentioning that Wix scores 4.4 out of 5 for value for money in our ecommerce research.
+It’s also worth mentioning that Wix scores 4.4 out of 5 for value for money, the best score in our ecommerce research.
 Considering that, and with no additional setup fees for Wix Payments, using Wix for your online store is a very affordable route to take.

 A chargeback happens when a customer doesn’t recognize the transaction, the product was not as expected, or the product never arrived.
 Unlike normal refunds, chargebacks involve the customer’s bank or payment network, which issue an immediate refund.

-You’ll know if a customer has been refunded their transaction by their credit card company, as the transaction will be labeled as Chargeback in your Wix Payments dashboard.
+You’ll know if a customer has been refunded their transaction by their credit card company, as the transaction will be labeled as a “Chargeback” in your Wix Payments dashboard.
 You can either accept this decision, or dispute it if you can prove the transaction was valid.

 What Payment Methods Does Wix Payments Accept?